th-rtyf-re/chess-dip/RULES.md

 `K e1 S e2 C f1 - c4`.
 The convoy strength of a convoy order is the number of successful support-convoys that it receives.
 A convoy order fails if its convoy strength is less than that of another convoy order on the same square.
 A convoy order also fails if a move order onto its square succeeds, this success being determined by interpreting the convoy strength as a prevent strength.

 When adjudicating, multiple-square orders are treated like standard orders at their landing squares.
-So they can bounce, dislodge, etc.
+Thus they can bounce, dislodge, etc.

 ### Castling